CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback: Experiments

 \subsection{Baseline Construction}

 \paragraph{Baselines.} As a pioneering study in synthesizing code-centric data, we leverage the following baselines to demonstrate the superiority of \ours. \begin{itemize}[itemsep=2pt,topsep=3pt,parsep=0pt] \item \textbf{Zero-Shot}: The original evaluation setting using zero-shot prompting. \item \textbf{Code Evol-Instruct}: Proposed by WizardCoder~\citep{luo2024wizardcoder}, Code Evol-Instruct first evolves task complexity and then generates the code solutions via prompting.
-As the original dataset is not publicly available, we reproduce this baseline under the same setting as \ours, where \qwen is used to generate instructions and \qwenc to generate corresponding solutions.
-The same seed data as \ours is used to ensure a fair comparison.\footnote{We refer to this setting as \texttt{Evol-Instruct} in the following experiments for brevity.} \item \textbf{OSS-Instruct}: Released alongside Magicoder~\citep{wei2024magicoder}, OSS-Instruct derives related instructions from open-source code snippets written by humans and includes 75K samples. \end{itemize} Details of the baseline construction are provided in Appendix~\ref{app:baseline}.
+As the original dataset is not publicly available, we reproduce this baseline under the same setting as \ours, Specifically, we employ \qwen and \qwenc for the medium-scale setting, and \gptoss for the large-scale configuration.
+The same seed data as \ours is used to ensure a fair comparison.\footnote{We refer to this setting as \texttt{Evol-Instruct} in the following experiments for brevity.} \item \textbf{OSS-Instruct}: Released alongside Magicoder~\citep{wei2024magicoder}, OSS-Instruct derives instructions from open-source code snippets written by humans and includes 75K data. \end{itemize} Details of the baseline construction are provided in Appendix~\ref{app:baseline}.
 All these data and resources will be made public to accelerate future research.